How To Biohack On A Budget (With Upgrade Options)

 The upgrade:

-• Experiment with the kind of intermittent testing.
+• Experiment with the different kinds of intermittent fasting.
 Try them all out: 16:8, alternate day fasting, 5:2, etc. See what works best for your body and schedule it in.
 Start small and work your way up, with your doctor’s involvement.

 • Elevate your fasting experience by incorporating activities like fasted workouts (such as walking or lifting) and consider supplementing with amino acids to support muscle preservation and digestive enzymes to promote autophagy.